eamena-project/eamena-arches-dev/dbs/database.eamena/data/reference_data/README.md

 <p align="center">
   <img alt="img-name" src="https://github.com/eamena-project/eamena-arches-dev/blob/main/www/arches-v7-hp-data-mds-pie.png" width="500">
   <br>
-    <em>A screenshot of the HTML file showing the 98 fields of the Heritage Places with the MDS fields (highlighted)</em>
+    <em>A screenshot of the HTML file showing the 98 fields of the Heritage Places with the MDS fields (highlighted) using the `mds-reference.ipynb` script</em>
 </p>

 ## Other